zzpstudio/bewustagenda/README.md

-bewustnetwerk
+BewustNetwerk
 ============

-##Bewust Netwerk for agenda event data export in xml/json.
+## Bewust Netwerk for agenda event data export in xml/json.

 Load the api class, setup configuration, filter the data and get the results in xml or json format.

-##Required
+## Required
 PHP 8.4+

-##Start a request
+## Start a request
 ```php
 <?php
 require 'bewustnetwerk/agenda.php';